 - Insulated thermal (silver) screens for your windows will keep in a lot of heat.
 Buy them off the shelf or get them custom-made.
 Maypole are great for VWs.

 - If you’ll be using the pop-top roof, think about insulation there too.
 You can make your own inside using insulation fabric (be careful you don’t create condensation between the fabric and the roof canvas).
-Or get a cover that goes over the outside to keep in heat and keep out rain (or snow!)
-Khyam make the Kamper Cozi but there are lots of alternative toppers.
+Or get a pop-top roof cover that goes over the outside to keep in heat and keep out rain (or snow!).
 We like the German-made Calitop because it comes in separate parts, which makes it easier to fit.

 - Don’t forget the hot water bottles.